Wednesday's tram updates as Blackpool Transport cancels more services to Starr Gate, Bispham and Fleetwood

-Wednesday's tram updates as Blackpool Transport cancels further services to Starr Gate, Bispham and Fleetwood
+Thursday's tram updates as Blackpool Transport cancels more services to Starr Gate, Bispham and Fleetwood

-A total of 18 services have been cancelled by Blackpool Transport today, as the Council-owned operator struggles to find staff to run its fleet of trams.
+Eight services have been cancelled for this evening, as Blackpool Transport struggles to find staff to run its fleet of trams.

+Yesterday (Wednesday, November 17), the crew shortage led the Council-owned operator to axe 18 of its services between Blackpool and Fleetwood.

 8.00pm - Starr Gate to Fleetwood